-Are chronic UTI’s killing your sex life?
+Are chronic UTI’s ruining your life?

 I remember it like it was yesterday – I was 21, in college and supposed to be having the time of my life partying and having lots of irresponsible sex.
 Haha!
 Instead, I was sitting in the ER because I had yet another urinary tract infection (UTI), and get this, was having an allergic reaction to the antibiotics I had been prescribed a day earlier.